owncloud/ocis/docs/ocis/adr/0021-service-authorization.md

 * Good, because it reuses the space owner user type
 * Bad, because the space owner always has write permisson
-* Bad, because we don't know if a there are placles in the code that try to look up a user with USER_TYPE_SPACE_OWNER at the cs3 users service ... they might not exist there ... or do we have to implement a userregistry, similar to the authregistry?
+* Bad, because we don't know if a there are places in the code that try to look up a user with USER_TYPE_SPACE_OWNER at the cs3 users service ... they might not exist there ... or do we have to implement a userregistry, similar to the authregistry?

 ## Links